Applications are now closed for mini pupillage in the period from September 2020 to July 2021.

 All work experience students will be expected to sign a confidentiality agreement.

 Work experience is allocated on a first come, first served basis, subject to availability and to meeting the minimum age and qualifications requirements.
+Availability each year is limited and applicants generally exceed places available.

 Applications made by any other method will not be considered.